kehantan/labbook/docs/protease_assay/product_std.rst

 *Prepare AMC stock*

 #.
-Weight 10 mg (0.01 g) into a microcentrifuge tube.
+Weight 10 mg (0.01 g) of AMC powder into a microcentrifuge tube.
 #.
 Add 1 mL of DMSO into the microcentrifuge tube.

 *AMC Serial dilution*